IQ Career Lab

 For decades, the field of Industrial-Organizational psychology treated Schmidt and Hunter's (1998) meta-analysis as gospel: cognitive ability predicts job performance at r=0.51, making it the single best predictor available.
 That finding shaped hiring practices across industries and became the statistical backbone of every "IQ matters for careers" argument.

 Then Sackett, Zhang, Berry, and Lievens (2022) published their re-analysis in the Journal of Applied Psychology, and the field shifted.
-After correcting for statistical artifacts that had inflated earlier estimates, they found the actual predictive validity of cognitive ability for job performance is r=0.31 — still meaningful, but substantially lower than the historical claim.
+After correcting for statistical artifacts that had inflated earlier estimates, they found the actual predictive validity of cognitive ability for job performance is r=0.31, still meaningful but substantially lower than the historical claim.

-This doesn't mean IQ is irrelevant — a correlation of 0.31 across millions of workers is still practically significant.
+This doesn't mean IQ is irrelevant.
+A correlation of 0.31 across millions of workers is still practically significant.
 But it does mean that cognitive ability is one tool in the hiring toolkit, not the toolkit itself.
 Hunter and Hunter's classic research found even higher validity (r=0.62) specifically for high-complexity training outcomes, which explains why cognitive gatekeeping tests work well for selecting medical or law students but less well for predicting who will thrive in practice.

 The Cognitive Mismatch Problem

 While most people worry about being "not smart enough," the reverse problem is surprisingly common.
-Research on perceived overqualification (2024) found that 12.2% of the workforce is cognitively overqualified for their current role — and these workers earn 15-20% less than peers whose cognitive ability matches their job demands.
+Research on perceived overqualification (2024) found that 12.2% of the workforce is cognitively overqualified for their current role, and these workers earn 15-20% less than peers whose cognitive ability matches their job demands.

 The Jordan v.
 New London case is the extreme version, but cognitive mismatch shows up everywhere.
-A person with exceptional fluid reasoning stuck in a routine administrative role doesn't just feel bored — their performance may actually suffer because the role fails to engage their cognitive resources.
+A person with exceptional fluid reasoning stuck in a routine administrative role doesn't just feel bored.
+Their performance may actually suffer because the role fails to engage their cognitive resources.
 Cote and Miners (2006) found that emotional intelligence compensates for lower cognitive ability in predicting job performance, but the reverse is also true: raw cognitive horsepower cannot compensate for a role that doesn't use it.

 Underqualified